jaimiles23/chess-puzzlerush-leaderboard/README.md

   - [Analyze & Communicate](#analyze--communicate)
 - [TODO:](#todo)

+# Purpose
+This data pipeline is intended to determine the best time to play Puzzle Rush to place #1 on the Global Hourly Leaderboard.

 # About
 Puzzle Rush challenges players to solve chess puzzles as quickly as possible.
 The rules are simple:
    - Solve as many puzzles as you can in the allotted time,
    - Puzzles get harder the more you solve,
    - Three strikes and you're out!

-# Purpose
-The purpose of this data pipeline is to determine the best time to play Puzzle Rush to place #1 on the Global Hourly Leaderboard.

-# Inspiration
-Puzzlerush leaderboard ratings vary tremendously over time; ranging from an all-time high of [91](https://www.chess.com/member/spicycaterpillar) to scores as low as 35 on the Global Hourly Leaderboard.
+The Global Hourly Leaderboard tracks the top Puzzle Rush scores in the last 60 minutes.
+The top ranking varies tremendously over time; ranging from an all-time high of [91](https://www.chess.com/member/spicycaterpillar) to scores as low as 35.
+The variation is likely because player activity differences due to timezones.

 My interest in this data pipeline emerged when I accidentally placed 5th on the Puzzle Rush Global Leaderboard.
-Now, I am interested to place in the top 3 on the Global Leaderboard.

 ![](https://i.imgur.com/3wMZI6N.png)

+This data pipeline is intended to analyze the Puzzle Rush Hourly Leaderboard and determine the best time to optimize my chance to place #1 on the Global Leaderboard.
+I collect information from users on the Leaderboard including their country code and account statistics.

 # Data pipeline